Prozi/dependency-injection/README.md

 - **Concise**.
 Using TypeScript annotations will be a real pleasure for your eyes.
 I promise.
 - **Expressive**.
 By declaring multiple contexts, you have fine control of the resolution process.
 - **Safe**.
 The solver automatically detects ambiguous contexts and prevent unexpected behaviors.
-- **Forgiving.** Even if you forget an annotation (eg. @DirectLoad), the framework will warn you and find a way around to make things work.
+- **Forgiving**.
+Even if you forget an annotation (eg. @DirectLoad), the framework will warn you and find a way around to make things work.

 ## umh... dependency injection?